kahi-framework/kahi-ui.nbn.dev/content/docs/interactables/form.md

 > **NOTE**: This Component is renderless, it does not render its own DOM nodes.

-`Form.Group` let's you directly set the relevant form-related [Svelte Contexts](https://svelte.dev/docs#setContext) via its properties without using any preformatted shown above.
+`Form.Group` lets you directly set the relevant form-related [Svelte Contexts](https://svelte.dev/docs#setContext) via its properties without using any preformatted shown above.

 ```svelte {title="Form Group" mode="repl"}
 <script>